bal-sm/repo-for-learning/systems/new_programming/python_django/django+htmx/README.md

 >   - _**alpine** replaces js that doesn’t interact with the server_ and
 >   - **htmx** covers js that **does**.
 >
-> A drop down menu toggle would be something you would use alpine for and not htmx.
+> **A drop down menu toggle**[999, wow] would be something you would use alpine for and not htmx.
 If you use a component framework like bootstrap you’ll probably be fine without alpine for most cases.
 >
 > As a far as pairing goes, just include the scripts in your template and go wild.

+Mine:
+> Wow guys baca [999, wow], a drop down menu/menu bar, undo, redo, edit, etc, guys.
+This is very important.